yungcypo/Obsidian/Linux/Neovim.md

 # Moving between windows
 To move between windows (if you have more than one), you need to press `<ctrl> w <ctrl> w`
 Another window will open (for example) if you press `F1` for help

+# Macros
+I you want to done some steps multiple times, Macros are perfect for this
+Just record some steps you want to repeat an do them `x` times with macros

+To start recording, press `q` and a letter you want it to assign to (can be also `q`)
+Now you are recording your Macro, you can use normal Vim shortcuts and do whatever you want to
+When you are done, press `q` again to stop recording your Macro

+To use macro, type `@q` (or whatever letter you assigned)
+You can repeat your Macro 20 times with `20@q` (for example)